Tikamin557/Ts-Core/docs/ModderGuide_NotificationSystem.md

 - remove a Notification Theme;
 - change theme properties;
 - change theme inheritance;
-- edit a built-in theme through Content Patcher;

 without restarting Stardew Valley.

-Changes to a base theme are also reflected in themes which inherit from it when the Content Pack is reloaded.
+Changes to a custom base theme are also reflected in custom themes which inherit from it when the Content Pack is reloaded.

+Custom themes which inherit from a built-in T's Core theme continue to inherit from the fixed built-in theme after the reload.

 T's Core's Content Patcher reload system also supports reloading ConfigSchema, Config Tokens, GMCM settings, and DynamicTokens.